zhoyoyo/RepData_PeerAssessment1/PA1_template.md

 }
 ```

-####3.
-Create a new dataset that is equal to the original dataset but with the
+The strategy used here is to use the mean of the 5-min interval to fill the missing data.

-missing data filled in.
+#####3.
+Create a new dataset that is equal to the original dataset but with the missing data filled in.

 ```r